-Between 2015 and 2021, Oregon gradually strengthened its firearm restrictions-implementing laws intended to enhance safety across a broad set of gun owners2 and to restrict firearm access for high-risk users.3 In November 2022, Oregon voters narrowly passed Measure 114, which aimed to increase barriers to access for potential gun owners.
+Between 2015 and 2021, Oregon gradually strengthened its firearm restrictions-implementing laws intended to enhance safety across a broad set of gun owners2 and to restrict firearm access for high-risk users.3 Everytown, a nonprofit organization that evaluates states on their gun laws, ranked Oregon the 11th safest state in the U.S. in Februray 2022 (Everytown Research & Policy, 2022).
+In November 2022, Oregon voters narrowly passed Measure 114, which aimed to increase barriers to access for potential gun owners.
 The measure required prospective firearm purchasers to complete a firearms safety course and purchase a permit from local law enforcement; permits required renewal after five years.
-Measure 114 also granted greater latitude for permit denial due to psychological concerns and criminalized possession of magazines capable of holding more than ten rounds of ammunition.
+Measure 114 also granted greater latitude for permit denial due to psychological concerns and criminalized possession of magazines capable of holding more than ten rounds of ammunition.4

 Measure 114's passage surprised many Oregonians.
 The initiative originated with a small, grassroots organization comprised of local religious leaders called Lift Every Voice Oregon (LEVO).
 LEVO-founded in 2018 in response to the Parkland shooting-had little political success before acquiring the signatures needed to include Measure 114 on the November 2022 ballot (Lift Every Voice Oregon, 2024).
-This, too, appeared unlikely: Oregon law required 112,020 signatures in early July to place the measure on ballots, which volunteers obtained only two weeks before the deadline after the tragedy at Uvalde heightened interest in gun control policies (Tim, 2022).
+This, too, appeared unlikely: Oregon law required 112,020 signatures in early July to place the measure on ballots, which volunteers obtained only two weeks before the deadline after the tragedy at Uvalde heightened interest in gun control policies (Tim, 2022).5

-On the left side of Figure 1, weekly Google Trends data depict the rapid increase in searches related to firearm policy around Uvalde, but that this level of interest was fleeting.
-Search terms such as "2nd amendment", "gun safety", and "gun" peaked during the week in which the Uvalde shooting occurred.
+On the left side of Figure 1, weekly Google Trends data depict the rapid increase in searches related to firearm policy around Uvalde, but this level of interest was fleeting.6 Search terms such as "2nd amendment", "gun safety", and "gun" peaked during the week in which the Uvalde shooting occurred.
 However, by July, these terms fell to routine levels.
-Even as the 2022 election approached-and with it, the opportunity to directly vote on gun policy-Google Trends suggest Oregonians had little interest in these topics or "Measure 114" until immediately prior to the election.
-The right side of Figure 1 illustrates Google Trends results for Measure 114 and several terms related to the measure (gun stores, background checks, and magazines).
-Search interest in Measure 114 began to rise a month before the
+Even as the 2022 election approached-and with it, the opportunity to directly vote on gun policy-Google Trends suggest Oregonians had little interest